temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 ## Introduction

-In this tutorial, you'll be writing a [Workflow](https://docs.temporal.io/workflows) for a Subscription application.
+In this tutorial, you'll write a [Workflow](https://docs.temporal.io/workflows) for a Subscription application.
-The application will send emails at specified time intervals until the subscription's limit has been reached.
+The application sends emails at specified time intervals until the subscription's limit has been reached.

-The user will be able to:
+The application will do the following:

 1. Send a "welcome" email to the user upon signup.
 2. Start the billing process and send subsequent subscription emails.